 (iii) The Executive shall have the power to and may do all things deemed by it to be necessary or expedient for the fulfilment of any of the objects of the Association, including the power to make rules for the discipline, good order, and running of the Association and its members.

-(iv) The Executive shall have the power to and may hear and determine in such manner as in its absolute discretion it may deem fit disputes and differences between members, between Oaffiliated G, and between members and affiliated bodies, and all such members and affiliated bodies shall be bound by its decisions thereon.
+(iv) The Executive shall have the power to and may hear and determine in such manner as in its absolute discretion it may deem fit disputes and differences between members, between Officially Recognised Student Groups, and between members and Officially Recognised Student Groups, and all such members and Officially Recognised Student Groups shall be bound by its decisions thereon.

 (v) The Executive shall have the power to and may for any reason deemed by it sufficient impose on any member a fine not exceeding three hundred dollars ($300) together with the cost of any damage caused by such a member (such fine to be a debt immediately payable by such member for the then current Financial Year and such fine shall then form part of such subscription for all purposes, PROVIDED however that in all cases, the matter from which the said disciplinary proceedings resulted occurred in an area subject to the control and jurisdiction of the Association.
 A member may choose instead of paying the fine, to undertake work for the Association, as determined by Executive, with hours to the value of the fine set.